MasterFacilityList/mfl_api/README.rst

     * Run migrations.

-    * Load demo data if the project is in development mode.
+    * Load demo data if the project DEBUG is set to true in settings.

 **B: Installing the system**